e-katsani/VirusTotal/README.md

 ---

+## 5. What Is VirusTotal?

+**VirusTotal** is an online threat intelligence and malware analysis platform.
+It allows analysts to search indicators such as:

+- File hashes
+- Files
+- URLs
+- Domains
+- IP addresses

+VirusTotal collects results from many antivirus engines and security vendors.
+This helps analysts compare multiple detections instead of relying on only one security product.

+In this project, VirusTotal is used mainly for **file hash analysis**.

+A file hash is like a digital fingerprint of a file.
+If two files have the same hash, they are usually the same file.
+This allows an analyst to check whether a suspicious file is already known without opening it.

 ## 3. How to Use VirusTotal to Help Solve Cybersecurity Problems

 The project focuses on a safe and realistic incident response workflow: